haydendaly/nos-t-infrastructure/README.md

 ## Simulation Architecture

 This repo contains an initial infrastructure for orchestrating simulation components.
+This was a quick prototype to demonstrate functionality and is now deprecated.

 There is an example simulation which consists of the following components.
 1. The control module starts the simulation by publishing a message to all the other components to start up under the `topic/control`.